Step 2: Following a fair procedure Disciplinary procedure

 The importance of following a fair procedure

-The Acas Code of Practice on disciplinary and grievance procedures is the minimum an organisation must follow.
+The Acas Code of Practice on disciplinary and grievance procedures is the minimum an organisation should follow.

 You might have your own code or policy with some differences that better suits your organisation.